rickystewart/shittydb/README.md

 ShittyDB is a fast, scalable key-value store written in lightweight, asynchronous, embeddable, distributed Python.
-The library exposes a very simple, easy-to-use API that is easily callable from Python and Ruby (wrappers for other languages are forthcoming).
+The library exposes a very simple, easy-to-use API that is easily callable from Python, Ruby and Node JS (wrappers for other languages are forthcoming).

 In Python: